 If you are going to your first hearing aid appointment, this guide from betterhearing.org provides an amazing introduction into what you can expect.

 This article is really just a basic introduction to the technology behind hearing aids.
 They are complex pieces of technology that improve every day.
-If you are a hearing aid user and have any information you think is missing from this article, please let us know in the comments below!
+If you’re an iPhone or Mac user with a hearing impairment, look into real-time text calls.

 Image Credit: Brian A Jackson via Shutterstock.com